protoloft/klipper_z_calibration/README.md

 ### Command CALIBRATE_Z

+>:bulb: **NEW:** The configured position for probing on the bed can now be overwritten by
+> using the new "BED_POSITION" parameter.

-The calibration is started by:
+The Z offset calibration is started by:

 ```text
 CALIBRATE_Z [BED_POSITION=<X mm, Y mm>]